-Archery World Cup: Deepika Kumari leads India to second recurve team gold medal of 2021
+Archery World Cup: Double delight for Deepika Kumari as India clinch gold in women’s and mixed team

 Indian women’s recurve archery team comprising Deepika Kumari, Ankita Bhakat and Komalika Bari clinched their second World Cup gold medal of 2021, defeating Mexico in the final in Paris on Sunday.
+Later, Deepika paired with Atanu Das to clinch the recurve mixed team gold medal as well, for the pair’s first triumph together at the world stage.

-The Indian trio triumphed 57-57, 55-52, 55-54 against the top seeds from Mexico in the World Cup third stage taking place in the French capital.
+First up, the Indian trio triumphed 57-57, 55-52, 55-54 against the top seeds from Mexico in the World Cup third stage taking place in the French capital.

 Up against Aida Roman, Ana Vazquez and Alejandra Valencia, the Indians started steadily with Ankita and Komalika shooting 10s but followed by an 8 by Deepika.
 But with the set on the line and needing a 10 to make sure her team didn’t trail 0-2, the Indian star produced the perfect score.
 The second and third sets saw other archers struggle but Deepika kept finding the center of the target with repetition and fittingly clinched the gold medal in three sets with a 10 from her bow.